Abiqua Falls - Oregon's Hidden Gem

 I never realized the joy I found in waterfalls until I moved to Oregon.
 I was under the impression that most of Oregon's waterfalls are off of the Historic Columbia Gorge, I was wrong.
 This hidden gem is 2 hours away, in the middle of nowhere, and completely and absolutely breathtaking.
 If you plan on visiting Oregon for a short vacation, I 100% recommend doing this hike.
 The view is worth it.

-It wasn’t hard to convince a couple of my friends to go with me, so we set out to find this hidden gem.
+It wasn't hard to convince a couple of my friends to go with me, so we set out to find this hidden gem.
 The directions online are a little confusing.
-After researching the hike for what seemed like hours, I entered the hike name into my "AllTrails" app, and AllTrails is amazing because they give you directions based on the actual coordinates of the hike, not the address.
-NOTE: The ADDRESS to this hike will take you 1.5 hours in the opposite direction of the hike!
+After researching the hike for what seemed like hours, I entered the hike name into my "AllTrails" app and it gave me directions based on actual coordinates of the hike, not the address.
+NOTE: The address to this hike will take you 1.5 hours in the opposite direction of the hike!
 Please use AllTrails coordinates to get you there!
-I made the mistake of doing just this.
+I already made the mistake for you -

 There is a 97% chance you will lose service about 15 minutes away, so take screenshots if necessary and ask pedestrians for help!

 Problem #2, the ROAD to the trail-head is treacherous.
 Please use caution when driving this, and if you don't have a lifted vehicle/truck/subaru, I strongly advise you to go as far down the hill as possible, park, and walk the rest of the way.
 We ended up parking my Dodge Caliber about 2 miles away from the actual trailhead.
 Bring lots of water, this walk can get very hot in the summer!